NaiveNeuron/ml_exercises/README.md

 especially the [Jupyter notebooks](http://jupyter.readthedocs.io/en/latest/install.html) is installing the [Anaconda distribution](https://www.anaconda.com/download/).

-Another option is installing the requirements from the `requirements.txt` file:

-        $ pip install -r requirements.txt

 ## Running the notebooks

 Once the `jupyter` package has been installed in the previous sections, running